right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 When you buy a beer for a woman, give her flowers, gifts, and lots of compliments, and call her all the time, you are putting her in the lead, forcing her to take a dominant role, the man's role in the relationship.
 Letting her know she has more status than you do.
 This is bad, cowboy.
 Bad.
 Although women will take the lead if they have to in a relationship, very few are able to feel a gut level attraction to their mate if they are in charge of the relationship.
 In any sexually charged relationship, polarity must exist to create balance and attraction, a masculine and a feminine; a male and a female must have roles.

 Women will ignore their husbands if a celebrity comes over and starts talking to them.
 There is a gravitational pull of women toward status.
 Even a husband of ten years will be ignored if his wife feels like the celebrity in front of her has higher status than her husband does.
 A girl's sexual desires will always gravitate toward a greater being that possesses leadership, dominance, social status, charisma, humor, and confidence.
-They will always point, like a compass, toward status and leadership.
+They will always point, like a compass, toward status and leadership.When people say, "Women like jerks," what does that mean?

----

-# CHASE HUGHES

-When people say, "Women like jerks," what does that mean?
 When a woman meets a man who dis. plays very solid, unshakeable con. fidence, dominance, and rude behav. ior, she may still feel attraction because these qualities can be at. tributed to leadership and high. status behavior.
 Women stay in abusive relationships every day, but there's never any confusion as to who is in charge in the relation. ship.
 I am by no means saying that women need to be abused, and if you truly believe they do, please throw this book into the fireplace.
 I'm saying that women, even when in an abusive relationship, still feel the root level attraction we're talking about here.
 They still feel the presence of confidence, leadership (in a horrible way,) and the alignment with someone who believes he has higher status than she does.
 It's a man who takes charge, regardless of his

 Women will cheat on their husbands, leave great relationships, break off plans with their friends, ditch their boyfriends, and skip work to be with a truly authentic high-status guy who can turn all of her attraction knobs.
 It's emotions that take the wheel when this happens, and it's extremely difficult for women to ignore these feelings.